 Managing skin and associated medical conditions is important in providing optimal medical care for individuals with Down syndrome.

 Most skin conditions may be managed with optimal care and supervision.

-Longevity in Down syndrome is influenced by the severity of congenital abnormalities or associated medical problems.
+Longevity in individuals with Down syndrome is influenced by the severity of their congenital abnormalities and associated medical problems.
 Substantial improvements in the lifespan are observed with better health surveillance and management compared to a few decades ago.